 Allow the weighing dish to remain inside the oven until the liquid has just evaporated to dryness.

-A thermostatically controlled hot plate may be substituted for the oven.

 Remove the weighing dish from the oven and place in a desiccator to cool for 30 min.

 After cooling, remove the weighing dish from the desiccator,